dariaovch/dariaovch/README.md

 😄  &nbsp; My hobbies are cross-country ski, sci-fi, Playstation videogames and Manchester United football team.

-🐶  &nbsp; When I find me a position, I'll certainly get a Cavalier King Charles Spaniel (have you ever seen how cute they are?).
+🐶  &nbsp; When I find a position, I'll certainly get a Cavalier King Charles Spaniel (have you ever seen how cute they are?).

 ### My Stack